List of Santa Barbara characters: Elena Nikolas

 Elena Nikolas, played by Sherilyn Wolter, made her first appearance on April 10, 1987.

 Elena was the long-lost daughter of C.C.
 Capwell and Pamela Pepperidge Capwell Conrad.
 When Pamela left town years prior, she took with her the secret of carrying what would be C.C.'s second child.
 Under the alias of Eleanor Norris, Elena arrived in Santa Barbara with plans of seeking revenge on the Capwells, most notably following Eden and Cruz to the mountains of Utah where they were to be married.
 After kidnapping Eden and leaving her for dead, Elena resumed her life in Santa Barbara and attempted to get closer to Cruz.
 A paralyzed Eden eventually returned to Santa Barbara where Elena continued to wreak havoc on Eden and Cruz and tried to drive a wedge between them.
 After orchestrating Mason's kidnapping, as well as an attempt on Kelly's life, Elena framed Cruz for her own murder.
 When C.C. discovered a wounded and dying Elena lying on the ground, she uttered the words "Cruz killed me, Daddy," before dying.
 Dr. Alex Nikolas eventually admitted what Elena had done as he was present and witnessed her taking her own life.
-As the truth behind her murder began to unfold, so did her machinations along with the discovery that she wasn't working alone but with accomplice, and Eden's ex-husband, Kirk Cranston.
+As the truth behind her murder began to unfold, so did her machinations along with the discovery that she was not working alone but with accomplice, and Eden's ex-husband, Kirk Cranston.